 Here in Wisconsin, running is a favorite form of outdoor exercise for adults.

 "Anyone can go and run.
-You just need a pair of shoes and a safe neighborhood, and you can do it anywhere for a very low cost," she says.
+You just need a pair of shoes and a safe neighborhood, and you can do it anywhere for a very low cost," she said.

 And the pinnacle achievement, for a lot of runners, is to complete a marathon.
 There are more than 30 full marathons scheduled around the state in 2019 alone.

 At 26.2 miles, a marathon is no easy feat — even for experienced runners.
-But it's often the time and dedication it takes, Kempf says, that makes it such an attractive goal.
+But it's often the time and dedication it takes, Kempf said, that makes it such an attractive goal.

 Ready to sign up?
 Consider these pitfalls that frequently befall marathon runners, and some tips to avoid them.

-"See how much you can run right now," she advises.
-"Can you run a 5k?
+"See how much you can run right now," she said.
+"Can you run a 5K?
 And then develop from there."

 Your training is likely to affect every aspect of your life – what you eat, how much free time you have, and even what you think and talk about.
 Chances are, it'll affect the relationships in your life as well.
 So get your friends and family on board – their support can mean all the difference when it comes to achieving your goals.

-"Weekends or days off tend to be when people do their long runs," Kempf says.
+"Weekends or days off tend to be when people do their long runs," Kempf said.
 "You'll need everyone in your life to be supportive."

-Kempf says that while running shoes should last anywhere from 300-500 miles, it's more important that they feel good.
+Kempf said that while running shoes should last anywhere from 300-500 miles, it's more important that they feel good.

-"Almost treat it like your car tire.
-If two little blocks are worn down to the base, you wouldn't drive on those," she says.
+"Almost treat them like your car tires.
+If two little blocks are worn down to the base, you wouldn't drive on those," she said.

-Kempf says that as many as 80% of runners get injured annually, and knee pain is by far the most common physical complaint, followed by shin pain.
-She says the key to treatment is identifying which of three primary causes is behind it:
+Kempf said that as many as 80 percent of runners get injured annually, and knee pain is by far the most common physical complaint, followed by shin pain.
+She said the key to treatment is identifying which of three primary causes is behind it: